bvaughn/task-runner/README.md

 **[API documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html)** |
 **[Report an issue](https://github.com/bvaughn/task-runner/issues/new)**

 Task Runner is a collection of low-level libraries designed to make JavaScript application development easier.
-It does not require any third party libraries or frameworks.

-Task Runner includes:

-* *Tasks*, which make organization of complex asynchronous code more manageable.
-A task is kind of like a [JavaScript Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) but more powerful.
-* A optional, barebones application framework and router (based on [UI Router](https://github.com/angular-ui/ui-router/)) to aid in the creation of task-based applications.
-(This code is bundled separately, as an add-on.)

-For more information, see the [Task Runner API documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html).

-## Tasks

-A *task* encapsulates a unit of work.
+## What is a Task?

+A task encapsulates a unit of work.
+Like a [JavaScript Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), once a task is run it will eventually *complete* or *error* to indicate the outcome.
+Unlike a Promise, tasks can also be *interrupted and resumed*, making them ideal for things like animations, sounds, etc.

 Tasks can be as small as a console log message or as big as an entire application.
 They can be synchronous or asynchronous.

 Tasks have many advantages over other methods of asynchronous programming, such as callbacks: